Devilla/docs/ens-improvement-proposals/ensip-10-wildcard-resolution.md

 ### Backwards Compatibility

-Existing ENS clients that are compliant with ENSIP-1 will fail to resolve wildcard records and refuse to interact with them, while those compliant with ENSIP-10 will continue to correctly resolve, or reject, existing ENS records.
+Existing PNS clients that are compliant with PNSIP-1 will fail to resolve wildcard records and refuse to interact with them, while those compliant with PNSIP-10 will continue to correctly resolve, or reject, existing PNS records.
 Resolvers wishing to implement the new `resolve` function for non-wildcard use-cases (eg, where the resolver is set directly on the name being resolved) should consider what to return to legacy clients that call the individual resolution functions for maximum compatibility.

 Requiring clients to avoid calling existing resolution functions (eg, `addr` etc) on wildcard resolvers prevents inadvertant backwards compatiability issues with resolvers that answer queries for all names.

 ### Security Considerations

-While compliant ENS clients will continue to refuse to resolve records without a resolver, there is still the risk that an improperly-configured client will refer to an incorrect resolver, or will not reject interactions with the null address when a resolver cannot be located.
+While compliant PNS clients will continue to refuse to resolve records without a resolver, there is still the risk that an improperly-configured client will refer to an incorrect resolver, or will not reject interactions with the null address when a resolver cannot be located.

 Additionally, resolvers supporting completely arbitrary wildcard subdomain resolution will increase the likelihood of funds being sent to unintended recipients as a result of typos.
 Applications that implement such resolvers should consider making additional name validation available to clients depending on the context, or implementing features that support recoverability of funds.